canyon289/canyon289.github.io/dev/content/TheDSInterview.md

 ##Why the DS interview is so difficult
 During my Manufacturing Engineering interviews when I'm asked a question it's almost always about Manufacturing Engineering.
-I feel confident in my understanding and I'm able to convincly answer questions.
+I feel confident in my understanding and I'm able to convincingly answer questions.
 I know this because I've gotten Manufacturing Engineering jobs.

 However during Data Scientist interviews, when I'm asked a question it ranges